-Chocolate, our central and most important ingredient.
+Chocolate, as Vermont chocolatiers our central and most important ingredient.
 And how this world has changed over the last several years!
 With the advent of bean to bar craft chocolate makers, people have been introduced to chocolate origins, exploring the intricacies of flavor characteristics that different bean varietals, their terroir, and the farming and processing methods bring out, with stunning differences in tasting notes much like wine and coffee.

-When we first started our confectionery business, one of our goals was to explore making our own chocolate bean to bar, sourcing directly from cacao farms.
+When we first started our confectionery business, one of our goals was to explore making our own chocolate bean to bar, sourcing directly from cacao growers.
 It made sense with John’s background in coffee roasting and sourcing beans directly from small farms.
 But with our equal passion for creating recipes and pairing single origin chocolates with other flavorful ingredients, we first delved into the offerings of chocolate companies who source beans from farms in Central and South America and use those beans to make high end, fairly traded couverture chocolate either in Europe, the United States, or in their country of origin.

 We’re happy to see the chocolate world opening up to more collaborations between craft chocolate and chocolatiers.
 The term “re-melters” was being bandied about by some years ago, and comparisons to using a mix (chocolatiers) as opposed to making baked goods from scratch (craft chocolate) does not give confectioners their due as artisans in their own right.
 Maybe it’s more like a baker sourcing their flour from a good source as opposed to buying the grain from the farmer and processing and milling it themselves (another amazing craft trade).
 The art and craft of a chocolatier, from creating recipes for ganaches, caramels, pralines, to creating hand rolled truffles, filled chocolates and other bonbons, is something we appreciate and are passionate about.
-We are also passionate about the incredible work of craft chocolatiers, as well as the makers we partner with in our products, people who craft preserves, maple and birch syrups, grow fruits and herbs, and the like.
+We are also passionate about the incredible work of craft chocolatiers, and as a Vermont chocolate company the makers we partner with in our products, people who craft preserves, maple and birch syrups, grow fruits and herbs, and the like.